mlte-team/a2it/framework/1_SDMT.md

 - Metric: There are performance metrics for adversarial robustness ([Buzhinsky et al. 2020](https://arxiv.org/pdf/2003.01993.pdf)) and existing benchmarked adversarial robustness tools such as ([CleverHans](https://github.com/cleverhans-lab/cleverhans), [FoolBox](https://github.com/bethgelab/foolbox), [ART](https://github.com/Trusted-AI/adversarial-robustness-toolbox)) that may be used.
 - Rationale: A model deployed in a system may face different vulnerabilities (data pollution, physical infrastructure, etc.) and attacks (poisoning, extraction, inference, etc.) that can significantly degrade the performane, security, or safety of the model.
 - Implementation: Dependent on the identified adversary most likely course of action (MLCOA) and most dangerous course of action (MDCOA); see [section 4](appendix/appendix_section_4.md) of the [appendix](appendix/appendix_index.md) for more resources on adversarial robustness.

+**Robustness to Device-Generated Perturbations**
+TODO(All): write out this parameter
+- Objective: Ensure that the model and the system are robust to perturbations resulting from devices that are part of the system.
+An example of a device-generated perturbation would be a camera taking unfocused video or pictures, making it impossible for the computer vision model to detect objects.
+- Metric:
+- Rationale:
+- Implementation:

 **Security**
 - Objective: Ensure that the model is insulated to compromise from internal error.